ctminh/qulrb/README.md

 ### Motivation

-* From the view of optimization, load rebalancing problem can be considered as an optimization problem [SPAA-03].
+* Load rebalancing problem can be considered as an optimization problem [SPAA-03].

 * Compared to the classical algorithms, how this problem can be formulated and solved in quantum computing?

+### TODOs

+* Refactor the repo
+* Prepare some tests with simulator and realistic experiments
+* Preapre a draft version for the paper

 <!--